openforcefield/openforcefield.org/openforcefield/content/faq/_index.md

 See our [science page](../science/) for the latest scientific roadmap.

-## How can I stay up to date with Open Force Field Initiatve activites and developments?
+## How can I stay up to date with Open Force Field Initiative activites and developments?

 You can sign up for our mailing list [here](http://eepurl.com/dHzukb).